Blueberry Oatmeal Pancakes

 oatmeal pancake batter with yogurt and lemon zest

-1. Mix it all together: In a large bowl, mix the vanilla, lemon zest, lemon juice, eggs, and yogurt.
-In a separate bowl, mix the flour, sugar, salt, cinnamon, baking soda, and baking powder.
-Pour the flour mixture into the egg mixture and stir until fully combined but with a few small lumps.
-If it is too thick, add the milk one tablespoon at a time and stir again, but do not overmix.
+Dry ingredients: In a separate bowl, I mix the flour, sugar, salt, cinnamon, baking soda, and baking powder.
+Pour the flour mixture into the egg mixture and stir until thoroughly combined but with a few small lumps.
+If the mixture is too thick, add the milk one tablespoon at a time and stir again, but do not overmix.

-2. Preheat the griddle: Preheat the griddle to 350 degrees F or place a skillet over medium-high heat.
-Add the butter and let it melt, moving it around to completely coat the entire cooking surface.
+Preheat the griddle: I preheat the griddle to 350 degrees F, add the butter and let it melt, and move it around to coat the entire cooking surface thoroughly.

-3. Cook and serve: After the griddle is hot enough, pour on pancake batter in quarter cup portions and add five blueberries to each one.
-Cook until bubbles start forming and the sides start to set.
-This should take two to four minutes.
-Flip and cook for two to four minutes or until golden brown.
+Cook and serve: After the griddle is hot enough, I pour pancake batter in quarter-cup portions and add five blueberries to each one.
+I cook the batter until bubbles form and the sides start to set, which should take two to four minutes.
+I flip and cook the pancakes for another two to four minutes or until golden brown.
 Serve with syrup and blueberries.

 Expert tip